citizen-stig/rollup-starter/GETTING_STARTED_WITH_CELESTIA.md

 }
 ```

 You can track the `tx_hash` in your rollup logs.
-Once posted to the DA layer, check your rollup's namespace page to see the published batch (it will be slightly larger than empty batches).
+Once posted to the DA layer, check your rollup's namespace page to see the published batch.

 ## Success!